1. Which inland river is the longest in the country?

 - Dong Nai

-Dong Nai River originates from Lam Vien Plateau (Lam Dong).
-The upstream of Dong Nai River is named Dac Dung.
-The river meanders along the Northeast - Southwest direction, crossing the mountains to the plains in Ta Lai (Tan Phu district, Dong Nai province).
-The river is the natural boundary between Dak R'Lap (Dak Nong) and Bao Lam - Cat Tien (Lam Dong), between Cat Tien and Bu Dang (Binh Phuoc) - Tan Phu, between Tan Phu and Da Teh.
+The Dong Nai River originates from the Lam Vien Plateau (Lam Dong province).
+The upper reaches of the Dong Nai River are called Dac Dung.
+The river meanders, flowing northeast-southwest, leaving the mountainous region and reaching the plains at Ta Lai (Tan Phu district, Dong Nai province).
+The river forms a natural boundary between Dak R'Lap (Dak Nong province) and Bao Lam - Cat Tien (Lam Dong province), between Cat Tien and Bu Dang (Binh Phuoc province) - Tan Phu district, and between Tan Phu and Da Teh district.

 - Dong Nai